 It did take a while but eventually I found that guide.
 And along with it I found something else, something I didn’t expect.
 A structured approach to transformation.

-My son Riley is 7, his sister Taylor is 5, and our youngest is nearly 2 years old.
-My husband and I are working on our second decade of marriage.
-I feel such deep appreciation and gratitude for the gifts that I have received in this life.
+I feel such deep appreciation and gratitude for the gifts from God that I have received in this life.
 And it is my deepest wish to be able to share them with you, and that is why I work the way I do today.

 Using the same structured approach that worked for me, along with my signature 3-step formula based in Ayurvedic wisdom, I can predictably walk with women back into safety, love and belonging.

-I have walked through the fire so that I can guide other mothers safely to the other side.
+I have walked through the fire (more fire than I could have possibly imagined) so that I can guide other mothers safely to the other side.

 So if you know some mama who is ready to reclaim her safety, love and belonging, please have her reach out and book a call with me.
 She’ll get some valuable coaching and we’ll find out if my work is a good fit for her.